Garie Beach to Era Beach Coastal Walk

 Walking trail behind Garie Beach

-It’s a popular swimming and surfing beach with excellent facilities, such as toilets, a kiosk, a large car park, and a picnic area.
+It’s a popular swimming and surfing beach with excellent facilities like toilets, a kiosk, a large car park, and a picnic area.

-Swimming can often be a bit challenging at Garie Beach as the water can be quite rough there, so make sure you always stay between the flags.
+Swimming can often be challenging at Garie Beach as the water can be pretty rough there, so it’s recommended to always stay between the flags.

 2. Little Garie Beach

-After walking about 500 metres, the walking trail behind Garie Beach soon reaches a much smaller strip of sand which is referred to as Little Garie Beach.
+After walking about 500 metres, the trail behind Garie Beach soon reaches a much smaller strip of sand, which is referred to as Little Garie Beach.

 It is indeed a cute little beach, surrounded by rocks, but it might not be the best beach to go for a swim.